Bloeckchengrafik/obsidian-recursive-share/README.md

 ## 👥 Contributing

-We welcome contributions to Obsidian Recursive Share!
+We welcome contributions to Recursive Share for Obsidian!
 Whether it's bug fixes, feature additions, or documentation improvements, your help is appreciated.

 ### 🛣️ Contribution Workflow